 We look after historic houses, gardens, mills, coastline, forests, farmland, moorland, islands, castles, nature reserves, villages... and pubs.

-The new centre will help conserve important plants found in our gardens
+The centre is helping to conserve important plants found in our gardens

-Rare plants from our gardens across the country will be propagated at a new Plant Conservation Centre that will improve the way one of the most important plant collections in the UK is cared for.
+Rare plants from our gardens across the country are being propagated at our Plant Conservation Centre, improving the way one of the most important plant collections in the UK is cared for.

 Conserving our rare plants